flutter/website/src/content/platform-integration/macos/platform-views.md

 :::note
 This page discusses how to host your own native macOS views within a Flutter app.
+If you'd like to embed native Android views in your Flutter app, see [Hosting native Android views][].
 If you'd like to embed native iOS views in your Flutter app, see [Hosting native iOS views][].
 :::

+[Hosting native Android views]: /platform-integration/android/platform-views
 [Hosting native iOS views]: /platform-integration/ios/platform-views

 macOS uses Hybrid composition, which means that the native `NSView` is appended